|The Venture Bros. episode|

 - Hunter Gathers is now leader of O.S.I.

-- Molotov Cocktease and Monstroso are romantically involved, and assumed dead.
+- Molotov Cocktease and Monstroso are romantically involved, and presumed dead.

 - Princess Tinyfeet and Sgt.Hatred are now back together, after she displays her need to be dominated as part of her BDSM fetish.